 Loans - Loans are carried at their outstanding principal amount, less unearned income and deferred nonrefundable loan fees, net of certain origination costs.
-Interest income is recorded as earned on an accrual basis except for non-accruing loans where interest is recorded as earned on a cash basis.
+Interest income is recorded as earned on an accrual basis based on the contractual rate and the outstanding balance, except for non-accruing loans where interest is recorded as earned on a cash basis.
 Net deferred loan origination fees/costs are deferred and amortized to interest income over the life of the related loan.
 The premium or discount on purchased loans is amortized over the expected life of the loans and is included in interest income.